IWIN11/MD102-Labs/Lab03 — Primary User Fix Path + Local Standard User (Privilege Boundary)/README.md

 ### Step 08 — Add a local standard user (non-Microsoft account)

 **Purpose:** Create a local (non-cloud) standard user account to support controlled local access and to test standard-user operational scenarios on a managed endpoint.
+This local standard account serves as a **control account** for future break-glass / offline troubleshooting scenarios on a managed endpoint, independent of cloud identity.

 **Evidence:** Lab03_30–Lab03_34